Willamette Valley Wine Tour 2026: Top 10 Winieries to Visit

 Coastal Wine Trail Credit: @lemelsonwinery

-Tastings cost $25 per person but are complimentary for wine club members and with a 2-bottle purchase.
-You’ll enjoy a flight of 5 to 6 wines, which you can sip either inside or outside in the winery’s stunning 3-level patio.
+Tastings typically cost $30 per person but are complimentary for wine club members and with a 2-bottle purchase.
+You’ll enjoy a flight of 5 to 6 wines, which you can sip either inside or outside on the winery’s stunning multi-level patio.

 Lemelson Vineyards 3